-Join us for the second edition of our
+Join us for the third edition of our

 Photography & Hiking Workshop!

-After the great success of our first Workshop, Jade Stephens and I are thrilled to announce our Second Photography and Hiking Workshop, coming September 2025, that will take place in my home country, Switzerland!
+After the great success of our two last Workshops, Jade Stephens and I are thrilled to announce our Third Photography and Hiking Workshop, coming August 2026, that will take place in Switzerland!

 If you’re passionate about the outdoors, love creative adventures, and want to elevate your photography skills while exploring breathtaking mountain landscapes, this experience is for you.
 Let’s hike, learn, and create unforgettable memories together.
 We can’t wait to have you join us! ✨